Skip to contentSkip to navigationSkip to topbar

 • Do not use a Toast if the message is longer than two sentences (~140 characters).
 Use a Callout instead.

-• Do not use a Toast if there is more than one anchor or button.
+• Do not use a Toast if there is more than one Anchor or Button.
 Use a Callout instead.

 Help Text